z99wE/goalxers/README.md

 ## License

-This project was built for the FIFA World Cup 2026 hackathon.
+This project was built for a hackathon.